Lynne Fitzhugh Ph.D., CALT-QIFounder and President

 Dr. Lynne Fitzhugh holds a Ph.D. in Psychology with a focus on learning disabilities from Southern Methodist University.
 She is a Certified Academic Language Therapist – Qualified Instructor (CALT-QI) and the Founding President of the Colorado Literacy & Learning Center.
 In addition, she serves as Director and Senior Lecturer in Colorado College’s Master of Arts in Teaching – Dyslexia Specialist Program.

 Recognized as a leading expert in dyslexia and learning disabilities, Dr. Fitzhugh currently serves on the National Joint Committee on Learning Disabilities and as President of the ALTA Charitable Foundation.
-She is a former President of the Academic Language Therapy Association and has served on the boards of the International Dyslexia Association and the International Multisensory Structured Language Education Council.
+She is a former President of the Academic Language Therapy Association and recipient of the ALTA Award, and has served on the boards of the International Dyslexia Association and the International Multisensory Structured Language Education Council.
 Dr. Lynne Fitzhugh is a founding editorial member of the Journal of Academic Language Therapy.
 She also has contributed her expertise to the Barbara Bush Foundation for Family Literacy’s Professional Development National Workgroup, playing a pivotal role in advancing literacy and education nationwide.

 Jacqueline P. Valadez Ph.D., LDT, CALT-QI